-The lack of moral perspectives in economics and business curricula, the ‘educational disconnect’, has been criticized earlier (Ghoshal 2005; Khurana 2007; Elegido 2009; Hühn 2014).
-If the results of the project as a whole indeed confirm the guiding hypothesis, it would further confirm that the presently existing educational materials are in need of revision.
-Part F of our project will result in three books in order to overcome the ‘disconnect’ that currently exists.
+The lack of moral perspectives in economics and business curricula, the ‘educational disconnect’, has been criticized earlier (e.g. Ghoshal 2005; Khurana 2007; Elegido 2009; Hühn 2014).
+Existing educational materials are in need of revision.
+Part E of our project has resulted in educational materials that serve to overcome the ‘disconnect’ that currently exists.

 Economics Education in High Schools

 The Good Markets project has contributed to an initiative to develop a new method for teaching economics at Dutch High Schools.
 The method, called ‘Human and Economics’, was developed under guidance of prof. dr. Lans Bovenberg.
 It enables students to learn economics as it was meant to be in essence: a system where ‘win-win’ is the basis and interest of stakeholders are being balanced.

 The initiative has grown into an extensive network of researchers, economics teachers and other professionals collaborating on further advancing and developing the method.
 All activities are now part of the Dutch Stichting Innovatie Economie-Onderwijs (Foundation Innovation Economics Education).

 Morality in economic life is key to building trust, trust is key to smooth collaboration.
 Win, Win, Win; If You Want to Go Far, Go Together explores this thesis in the form of a novel.
 From the back cover:

 “Trusting relationships are key to economics and life: a student wants to win a prestigious business contest with this insight, but must first prevent her team from falling apart.